 Remember to replenish the organic matter at the start of every growing season.
-If you are planting in a new lawn, prepare the lawn early in advance to give the added amendments time to integrate with the soil.
+If you are planting in a new lawn, prepare the lawn early to give the added amendments time to integrate with the soil.
 Holes for planting landscaping trees should be large enough as this helps in enhancing oxygenation.
 Also, ensure that the drainage around the landscaping trees is proper to avoid waterlogging.

 Consider landscaping trees that match your maintenance needs.
-Maintenance may involve, watering, replacement of dead plants, pruning, pulling weeds and collecting leaves.
+Maintenance may involve watering, replacement of dead plants, pruning, pulling weeds, and collecting leaves.
 Some trees may require you to hire lawn service to take care of your yard.

 Autumn Blaze Maple trees are perfect for any yard.

 Source to Buy a Variety of Trees for Landscaping